C++ to VB Converter produces great VB.NET code, saving you hours of painstaking work and valuable time.

-The Most Comprehensive C++ to VB.NET Converter
+C++ to VB.NET Array Conversion:

 Q: Are the original C++ files altered in any way?

 Your existing code is left completely intact.
-The new VB.NET files are written to the new location that you specify.
+The new VB.NET files are output to the new location that you specify.

 Q: What is the conversion accuracy?